 - Heart complications.

-- Breathing difficulties.
+- Respiratory difficulties.

-- Slower recovery from illnesses.
+- Slower recovery from ill health.

 A parrot that’s routinely frightened will have a shorter lifespan.

-Physical Signs of Stress in Parrots
+Physical Signs of Stress

 Stress Bars on Feathers

-You can see stress bars.
 These thin, horizontal lines form across its feathers, running perpendicular to the shaft.
 The stripes may appear as discoloration or gray blemishes across several feathers.

 Feather Loss